Murder of Michael McGoldrick: Murder

 In July 1996, the Drumcree standoff increased tensions between the loyalist and nationalist populations of Northern Ireland, and particularly the Craigavon area.
-The Troubles saw more than 3,600 people killed in a 30-year period, the majority of whom were civilians murdered by paramilitaries.
+The Troubles saw more than 3,600 people killed in a 30-year period, the majority of whom were civilians murdered by combatants.
 On 7 July, members of the loyalist Orange Order were blocked by police from marching down the Garvaghy Road in Portadown.
 The annual march had been contentious, with loyalists passing through a majority nationalist community holding banners and playing drums and pipes.
 It was claimed to be sectarian and supremacist, and had been accompanied by violence in previous years.

 As a response, the Mid-Ulster brigade of the Ulster Volunteer Force led by Billy Wright sought to unilaterally break the ceasefire the group was operating under, and murder civilians from nationalist areas.
 One plan was to kidnap three priests from the local parochial house and shoot them unless the march went ahead.
 Instead members of the brigade, as a "birthday present" to leader Wright, preyed on the province's taxi services which, because of previous murders during The Troubles, had grown unofficially segregated serving mainly the same communities as the drivers.
 A taxi was ordered in the late evening from the Minicabs depot in Lurgan under the name "Lavery" going from the local cinema to Aghagallon and McGoldrick responded to the call.
 When the radio controller got no response later in the early morning, he assumed McGoldrick had clocked off for the night.
 Early the next morning he was found slumped over the wheel of his taxi.
 He had been shot five times in the head.